 View Clergy PartnersView Organization Partners

-The Equality Act is proposed federal legislation that would establish non-discrimination protections for LGBTQ Americans in key areas including employment, housing, education, and public spaces.
+The Equality Act is proposed federal legislation that would establish non-discrimination protections for LGBTQ+ Americans in employment, housing, public accommodations, public education, federal funding, credit, and the jury system.

 FAQ